 More seriously, the investigation "found that many of the ads for prostitution services involved victims of sex trafficking, including children under the age of 18" and the warrant cites several examples of underage sex workers using the site for advertising to potential clients.

-The California arrest warrant says that Backpage's parent company went beyond merely hosting ads and used Backpage's content on other sites that individuals could not submit to.
+The California arrest warrant says that Backpage's parent company went beyond merely hosting ads, and used Backpage's content on other sites that individuals could not submit their advertisements to.
 In the past, the company has successfully defended itself by asserting it is merely a platform and cannot be held responsible for ads that others post on its site.

 “Raking in millions of dollars from the trafficking and exploitation of vulnerable victims is outrageous, despicable and illegal,” California Attorney General Kamala Harris said in a statement.